Signs, Symptoms, and Types of Miscarriage

 Depending on where you are in the process, you may hear your doctor use a variety of different medical terms to describe what you’re experiencing.

-- Threatened Miscarriage: Some degree of bleeding in early pregnancy with backache and cramping.
+- Some degree of bleeding in early pregnancy with backache and cramping.
 Often a result of implantation and the cervix remains closed.
 In this case, pregnancy continues.

-- Inevitable or Incomplete Miscarriage: Abdominal or back pain, bleeding, with dilation or effacement of the cervix or rupture of the membranes.
+- Abdominal or back pain, bleeding, with dilation or effacement of the cervix or rupture of the membranes.
 If the cervix is open, the miscarriage is considered inevitable.
 Bleeding and cramps may continue If the miscarriage isn’t complete.

-- Blighted Ovum: When a fertilized egg implants into the uterine wall but fetal development never begins.
+- When a fertilized egg implants into the uterine wall but fetal development never begins.
 A gestational sac is seen on ultrasound, but no fetal growth occurs.

-- Recurrent Miscarriage: Defined as three or more consecutive first trimester miscarriages of clinical pregnancies.
+- Defined as three or more consecutive first trimester miscarriages of clinical pregnancies.
 Recurrent Pregnancy loss affects about 1% of couples trying to conceive.
 The good news is that nearly two-thirds of women who have recurrent miscarriages will eventually carry a healthy pregnancy to full-term often without any treatment.
 Pregnant women older than 35 have a higher risk of recurrent miscarriage.
+Those with recurrent pregnancy loss may need the assistance of reproductive immunology in order to bring a child safely into the world.

 Once a miscarriage starts to take place, there is nothing that can be done to prevent that miscarriage.